Master the art of persuasion, influence, and success

-Jordan Belfort is an innate salesperson.
+Jordan Belfort is a natural salesperson and he teaches his method on Way of the Wolf.
 At any time or at any place, he can sell anything to any prospect.
 Belfort can teach you to become an expert salesperson.
 As portrayed in The Wolf of Wall Street, a 2013 movie, Belfort taught raw, young salespeople how to sell $5 stocks over the phone to America’s wealthiest, the top 1%.

-As a result of Belfort’s guidance and his Straight Line System, the rookies on his team became master closers.
+As a result of Belfort’s guidance and his Straight Line System, the rookies on his team became master closers— mastering the way of the wolf.
 Many became millionaires.
-In the system, the salesperson assumes control of the sale, maneuvering the prospect “from the open to the close along the shortest distance between any two points: a straight line.”
+In the system, the salesperson assumes control of the sale, manoeuvring the prospect “from the open to the close along the shortest distance between any two points: a straight line.”

 “The Straight Line System [levels] the playing field for anyone who’d been held back from achieving greatness.”